-The Bursar's Office offers a variety of services related to student accounts.
-The following services are available through the Bursar Office: provide student account and billing information, offers multiple payment options, application of payments for tuition, fees and miscellaneous campus charges to student account, manages refunds on student accounts through BankMobile and provides 1098-T tax reporting annually.
+The Bursar's Office offers a variety of services related to student accounts, including: providing student account and billing information, offering multiple payment options, applying payments for tuition, fees and miscellaneous campus charges to student account, managing refunds on student accounts through BankMobile and providing 1098-T tax reporting annually.
 Detailed information on all of these offerings is available on the myBlackHawk Student Billing tab.